tmamedbekov/sitecore.audit.logging/README.md

 * TEMPLATE CHANGE
 * PUBLISH

+# Package installation
+To install this package in your Sitecore instance:
+- Visit the update & installation wizard on your site http://[instance]/sitecore/admin/showconfig.aspx
+- Upload and install the .update package /deployment/Installtion Package/Sitecore.SharedSource.Audit.update
+- Once installed, in your data/logs folder you will find a audit.log.[time-date].log file.

+# Visual Studio integration

 ## Step 1 - Add Custom code to the Solution

 In your Visual Studio create the following folders.